Register as a Childminder

 Ofsted will give us the details of your service.
 You will be able to update information as changes in your service are implemented.

 Once registered, Ofsted will first inspect you within 30 months.
-After that, they will carry out inspections approximately every 3 to 5 years, depending on your inspection outcome, or sooner if a complaint is made about your service.
-The Early Years Locality Officer will support you until you have received your first full inspection.
+After that, they will carry out inspections at least once every 6 years, depending on your inspection outcome, or sooner if a complaint is made about your service.
+An Early Years Officer will support you until you have received your first full inspection.

 You must remember to keep Ofsted informed of your changes, for example, name, address and the service you offer.